+47 51 95 80 00 info@workplacesafety.no

 • Employees within energy and research (radioactive material and ionising radiation)

-What should an exposure register contain?
+What must an exposure register contain?

 Documentation and storage requirements